planqtn/planqtn/DEVELOPMENT.md

 cat app/planqtn_api/.env | grep API
 ```

-The `~/.planqtn/planqtn_api/.env` file is used by the deployment command later to Cloud Run as well as the local kernel implementation uses it to determine which image to run when spinning up the API server.
+The `~/.planqtn/planqtn_api/.env` file is used by the deployment of the `plaqntn-api` service later to Cloud Run as well as the local kernel implementation uses it to determine which image to run when spinning up the API server.

 ### 3. Personal Supabase setup